test-kd123/test-.NET/README.md

-## ComPDFKit API in CSharp
+## ComPDFKit API in C#.NET

-[ComPDFKit](https://api.compdf.com/api/docs/introduction) API provides a variety of CSharp API tools that allow you to create an efficient document processing workflow in a single API call.
+[ComPDFKit](https://api.compdf.com/api/docs/introduction) API provides a variety of C# API tools that allow you to create an efficient document processing workflow in a single API call.
 Try our various APIs for free — no credit card required.

 ## Requirements

-Programming Environment: .NET Framework 4.6.1 or above or .NET Core 6.0 or above.
+Programming Environment: .NET Framework 4.6.1 or higher.
+Or .NET Core 6.0 or higher.

-Dependencies: Nuget
+Dependencies: Nuget.

 ## Installation

-You can install the library via NuGet Package Manager, or run the following command in the Package Manager Console:
+You can install the ComPDFKit API in C# via NuGet Package Manager, or run the following command in the Package Manager Console:
 ``` shell script
 Install-Package ComPDFKit.Api
 ```
-Alternatively, you can add "ComPDFKit.Api": "1.3.2" to your .csproj file and then run.
+Alternatively, you can add the package ***"ComPDFKit.Api"***, choose the package version you want to your ***".csproj"*** file, and then run.